-Oculus Quest 2 vs. Oculus Quest: Which should you buy?
+Oculus Quest 2 vs. Oculus Quest: Should you upgrade?

 New and improved

 The Oculus Quest 2 is lighter and more powerful than its predecessor.
-With the Snapdragon XR2 processor, a new 90Hz display, and 6GB of RAM, the Oculus Quest 2 is the best way to experience the Oculus platform.
+With the Snapdragon XR2 processor, a new 120Hz display, 128GB or 256GB of storage, and 6GB of RAM, the Oculus Quest 2 is the best way to experience the Oculus platform.

-- Lighter than original Oculus Quest
+- Lighter than the original Oculus Quest

 - Option for up to 256GB of storage